 - What is an Airbnb Payment Scam?

-- How to Beat and Avoid Airbnb Payment Scams
+- How to Beat These Scams

-- Examples of Airbnb Payment Scams
+- Red Flags of Airbnb Payment Scams

 - What To Do if You’ve Fallen for an Airbnb Payment Scam